Blog > Treatment Strategies > Somatic Experiencing Therapy: 12 Techniques & Exercises for Trauma Recovery

 Signs of progress may include:

-Enhanced emotional regulation and a greater sense of presence, safety, and agency during and between sessions.
+- Enhanced emotional regulation and a greater sense of presence, safety, and agency during and between sessions

 Because somatic work can activate deeply held material, safety and pacing remain paramount.
-If clients experience flooding, dissociation, or physiological overwhelm, sessions should return to grounding and resourcing before reengaging traumatic material.
+If clients experience flooding, dissociation, or physiological overwhelm, return to grounding and resourcing before reengaging traumatic material.
+Clinicians can document these changes by noting shifts in observable behaviors and subjective reports over time.

 Documenting Somatic Experiencing Therapy with ICANotes

 Accurate documentation is essential when providing body-based trauma therapy.
-ICANotes, a behavioral health EHR built specifically for mental health clinicians, simplifies the process of charting somatic experiencing sessions while maintaining compliance and clarity.
-In ICANotes, you can easily record nervous system regulation, safety interventions, and client progress using trauma-informed prompts and structured note templates.
+ICANotes, a behavioral health EHR built specifically for mental health clinicians, simplifies the process of charting somatic experiencing sessions while maintaining compliance and clinical clarity.

 Use ICANotes to: